-Locomotive B146 was built for Coras Iompair Éireann (CIE), the Irish State owned transport company, by General Motors at their premises at La Grange, Illinois, USA in 1962.
-B146 was part of a class of 37 Bo-
+141 class locomotive B146 was one of 37 141 class locos built for the Irish State owned transport company, Coras Iompair Éireann (CIE), by General Motors at their premises at La Grange, Illinois, USA in 1962.
+These locomotives were numbered in the series B141 – B177 inclusive.
+This order followed on from the earlier single cab 121 class locos.

-The 141 (B) class locomotives could be seen working all over the Irish Rail network, operating both local and express passenger, and also freight and engineering services, either singly, or in multiple with other 141 (B) class, 181 (B) class and even 121 (B) class locomotives.
+The 141 (B) class locomotives would end up working all over the Irish Rail system, operating both local and express passenger, and also freight and engineering services, either singly, or in multiple with other 141 (B) class, 181 (B) class and even 121 (B) class locomotives.
+The 141 class locos also operated into Northern Ireland on cross-border passenger and freight services.

-The first locomotive of the class to be withdrawn was locomotive 174, which was taken out of service in October 1993 in need of a body overhaul.
-Other early withdrawals were locomotives 161 (May 1996), 158 (March 1999), 150 (May 2003) and 157 (July 2003).
-Between 2006 and 2009 most the other remaining members of this class were gradually taken out of service by Iarnród Éireann, either following major failure, mishap, due major repairs, or simply surplus to requirements, with only a handful of examples remaining in service by the end of 2009.
+The first 141 class loco to be withdrawn by Irish Rail was locomotive 174, which was taken out of service in October 1993 in need of a body overhaul.
+Other early 141 class locomotive withdrawals were locomotives 161 (May 1996), 158 (March 1999), 150 (May 2003) and 157 (July 2003).
+Most of the remaining members of the 141 class were gradually taken out of service over the course of 2006-2009, with only a few left in service by the end of 2009.
+Reasons for withdrawal included major failures, mishaps, the need for major repairs, or, towards the end, simply surplus to requirements, with only a few 141 class locomotives left in service by the end of 2009.

-The last surviving members of the class were withdrawn from main line service in February 2010, although 162, 171 and 175, were retained in operational condition for pilot duties at Inchicore Works and North Wall.
-These were finally withdrawn during 2011, 171 being the last to go in November of that year.
+February 2010 would see the last surviving members of the 141 class locos withdrawn from main line service.
+However, for a short period, 141 class locomotives 162, 171 and 175, were retained in operational condition for pilot duties in the Dublin era.
+The locos were finally withdrawn during 2011, with 171 being the last to go that November, thus ending almost 50 years of 141 class operation on Irish railways.

 146 is winched off the Allely's low-loader and onto the rails at Downpatrick station 27/11/2010.
 Photo: Ken Manto